Silicon Valley Investors Visit Claflin University

 South Carolina Congressman James Clyburn (D-6th District); Ohio Congressman Tim Ryan (D-13th District); and California Congressman Ro Khanna (D-17th District) were the chief organizers of the “Comeback Cities Tour South,” which visited cities throughout the region and HBCU campuses in North Carolina, South Carolina and Georgia.

-According to Michael Morley, a native of Youngstown, Ohio, and a senior advisor to Congressman Ryan, the idea of the tour evolved from a previous project when Morley coordinated a similar trip to cities in the Midwest.
+According to Michael Morley, a native of Youngstown, OH, and a senior advisor to Congressman Ryan, the idea of the tour evolved from a previous project when Morley coordinated a similar trip to cities in the Midwest.

 “The venture capitalists were so excited about what they saw and experienced, they wanted to do it again in another region of the country,” Morley said.
 “Congressman Clyburn suggested they visit cities in his district in South Carolina.
 He also encouraged Ryan to visit HBCUs to find out more about these institutions and meet some of the talented students on their campuses.”